 - Try using two types of shampoo – one for your scalp and one for your ends.
 Normally, you do not need to apply shampoo on your ends, but if you work in a polluted or smelly environment, you might have to.
 In this case, use a shampoo for oily scalp at the roots and a shampoo suited for very dry hair on your ends.

-- Look for a clarifying shampoo that will help clear your scalp and regulate sebum production.
+- Look for a clarifying shampoo such as out Apple Cider Vinegar Shampoo or Red Onion Black Seed Oil Shampoo that will help clear your scalp and regulate sebum production.

 How to Control an Oily Scalp & Dry Hair Ends

 Home remedies like aloe vera and essential oils have shown good results in treating greasy hair and preventing dry ends.
-You can use essential oils like peppermint oil and tea tree oil to soothe your scalp and nourish your hair shafts.
+You can use essential oils like peppermint oil and tea tree oil or hair oils such as onion oil to soothe your scalp and nourish your hair shafts.
 Just add a few drops to your homemade hair masks or directly to your balancing shampoo.

 A convenient way to introduce ACV into your hair care routine is to choose an apple cider vinegar shampoo.
 WOW’s Apple Cider Vinegar Shampoo And Coconut & Avocado Oil Conditioner Pack are enriched with the goodness of apple cider vinegar, avocado oil and other ultra-rich natural ingredients.
 This dynamic combo of one of the best shampoos for oily hair and a highly nourishing conditioner will help detox your scalp, regulate sebum production, nourish your hair down to the ends and leave it stronger, smoother, and flake-free.